bombolcot/http-server/README.md

 ## Running
 Run `./server` in the terminal to start the server.
 Once the server is started, open a browser and go to `http://localhost:8080/index.html`

 ## Features
-The server provides HTML and CSS files.
-It has 404 Not Found error handling.
+- The server provides HTML and CSS files.
+- 404 handling for files that don't exist
+- 400 handling for malformed requests
+- 413 handling for requests that are too large
+- Graceful handling of disconnected clients

 ## Planned improvements

- - Check the return values of `strchr` for `null`, add handling for it.
- - Handle `recv` return value `0` and `-1`.
-Check if it didn't return more than the buffer size.
  - Make `file_buffer` size dynamic, refuse to send a response if the requested file size is too big.
  - Add threading